igordinuzzi/unityoga/README.md

 **Version Control:**

-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘Unity Yoga’.
 The following git commands were used throughout development to push code to the remote repo: git add <file> - This command was used to add the file(s) to the staging area before they are committed. git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.